 Choosing the return flight on the Hello Kitty flight was an easy decision.
 I could have done one-way Hello Kitty and the return on a normal flight, but as you know aircraft changes can take place any time, so to play safe, I chose Hello Kitty flights on both ways and it turns out to be a very good decision.
 Do read on to find out why.

-Taipei is one of my favorite cities in the world, I would love to spend a longer period in the city if given a chance.
+Taipei is one of my favourite cities in the world, I would love to spend a longer period in the city if given a chance.
 What makes me fall in love with the city?
 I can't explain, to be honest, but I only know one thing, I love the food and the people over there.

-Leaving Taipei after a day of stay was hard, but I knew I would be back in less than 2 months time and I had to go back to work and settle some outstanding issues.
+Leaving Taipei after a day of stay was hard, but I knew I would be back in less than 2 months and I had to go back to work and settle some outstanding issues.
 So with that, let's begin my trip report.

 For part 1, click here.

 *Photos of the aircraft are credited to the respective photographers on airliners.net and jetphotos.

 B-16722 in golden light, do you like the livery?